NC State Wolfpack women's basketball: A legend emerges (1981–2009)

 On January 24, 1999, Coach Yow became the second coach to achieve 200 career ACC wins with NC State's 85–60 victory at Wake Forest.
 NC State retired the first set of women's basketball jerseys in school history on February 13, 2000.
 Genia Beasley, Trudi Lacey, Chasity Melvin, Linda Page, Andrea Stinson, Trena Trice, and Susan Yow each had her jersey retired.

 On June 10, 2000, Coach Yow was one of 24 players and coaches inducted into the second class of the Women's Basketball Hall of Fame, and on September 27, 2002, Yow was enshrined into the Naismith Basketball Hall of Fame.

-Nine Wolfpack players, including Genia Beasley, Summer Erb, Trudi Lacey, Rhonda Mapp, Chasity Melvin, Linda Page, Andrea Stinson, Trena Trice and Susan Yow, were named to the ACC's 50th anniversary women's basketball team on September 25, 2002.
+Nine Wolfpack players, Genia Beasley, Summer Erb, Trudi Lacey, Rhonda Mapp, Chasity Melvin, Linda Page, Andrea Stinson, Trena Trice and Susan Yow, were named to the ACC's 50th anniversary women's basketball team on September 25, 2002.
 The nine players were the second most of all ACC schools.

 Coach Yow recorded her 600th win at NC State on December 2, 2004, with a 65–36 win over the Seton Hall Pirates.
 On January 22, 2006, Coach Yow coached her 1,000th career game when NC State beat the Dartmouth Big Green 78–43.
 She was one of only four NCAA Division I basketball coaches to coach 1,000 games.
 On February 5, 2007, she became just the sixth coach in Division I women's basketball history to win 700 games with a 68–51 victory over the Florida State Seminoles.
 The Reynolds Coliseum floor was renamed "Kay Yow Court" on February 16, 2007.
 That night, the Wolfpack upset #2 North Carolina 72–65.
 On March 18, 2007, Yow recorded her 650th win at NC State with an 84–52 defeat of the Robert Morris Colonials.

 Kay Yow died on January 24, 2009, after a 21-year battle with breast cancer.
 In her legendary career at NC State, she won almost 700 games, guided her teams to 20 NCAA tournaments, advanced to the Sweet 16 eleven times, and recorded 29 winning seasons.

 Kellie Harper era (2009–2013)

 On April 16, 2009, former Tennessee Lady Volunteers player and Western Carolina Catamounts head coach Kellie Harper was named the third head coach in NC State women's basketball history.
 Lady Volunteers head coach Pat Summitt said, "North Carolina State is getting a young and rising star in the game in Coach Kellie Jolly Harper.
 I am proud for Kellie.
 I expect she will do a great job in a very competitive conference – she has what it takes to be successful."

 Coach Harper picked up her first win as the Wolfpack head coach on November 13, 2009, with an 87–71 win over the Florida International Golden Panthers.

-Harper was fired on March 25, 2013, after a 4-year record of 70–64.
+Harper was fired on March 25, 2013, after a four-year record of 70–64.